neurobin/pacget/pac-get.md

 # NAME
 pac-get -- An Archlinux package manager (A wrapper over [pacaur](https://github.com/rmarquis/pacaur)).

-An Archlinux package manager (A wrapper over pacaur).

-It provides some extra facility over pacaur such as search in both arch repository and AUR and install them selectively (like yaourt).

 # SYNOPSIS

 **pac-get** <operation> [ options ] [ target(s) ]